jana-aridi/taskify/README.md

   2. Team Collaboration:

-    Regular users can collaborate on tasks and assign tasks to others within the same workspace.
+    Regular users can collaborate on tasks with others within the same workspace, they can also create individual tasks for themselves.

   3. Workspace Management:

     Company Admins can invite users to their workspace.
-They can also view (but not edit tasks they didn’t assign) all tasks within their workspace.
-Workspace managers can add tasks to employees (they are not included)
+They can delete existing workspace users and they can also view (but not edit tasks they didn’t assign) all tasks within their workspace.
+Workspace
+    managers can add tasks to employees (they are not included)

   4. User Management: